 - Photon OS 1.0 or 2.0 to utilize as container hosts provisioned from the vRA catalog.

-Photon OS is VMware’s open source operating system that is being developed to streamline how they build and manage virtual appliances for all of the VMware software solutions.
+Photon OS is VMware’s open source operating system that's being developed to streamline how they build and manage virtual appliances for all VMware software solutions.
 Products like VMware vCenter Server Appliance (VCSA) have already adopted this new OS in version 6.5.

-In this example, we are using a machine blueprint and VMware vRA software component to execute the bash script for deploying Docker.
-The custom properties shown in the screenshot allows for the host to be automatically added into Admiral as a container host.
-Our blueprint in particular is building a minimum 3-host cluster, and leverages Infoblox IPAM as well as ServiceNow ITSM/CMDB during processing.
+In this example, we are using a machine blueprint and VMware vRA software component to execute the Bash script for deploying Docker.
+The custom properties shown in the screenshot below allows for the host to be automatically added into Admiral as a container host.
+Our blueprint in particular builds a minimum three-host cluster, and leverages Infoblox IPAM as well as ServiceNow ITSM/CMDB during processing.

 Here we can see the final blueprint added to the vRA Catalog and entitled for users to run.
 Typically, you would only entitle this blueprint to someone with a Container Administrator role in vRA, so they can access the Containers tab later for further management.

 Once provisioned, the deployment and associated components appear in the Items tab for vRA.
-Here, an Administrator manages Day 2 resource actions such as providing Backup as a Service, lifecycle controls, or scaling in/out the deployment.
+Here, an Administrator manages Day 2 resource actions such as providing backup as a service, lifecycle controls or scaling in/out the deployment.
 This is handled by clicking on the VM or deployment and then clicking Actions at the top.
-Custom Actions can be added by integrating vRealize Orchestrator (vRO) workflows into vRA and then entitling.
+Custom Actions can be added by integrating vRO workflows into vRA and then entitling.

 After provisioning the Container Hosts, head over to the Containers tab.
-Here, you can see the list of hosts added to Admiral, and have the ability to configure placement policies so hosts can be assigned to particular placement zones.
+Here you can see the list of hosts added to Admiral and configure placement policies so hosts can be assigned to particular placement zones.
 Zones allow specific container services to operate on a specific cluster of hosts.
-So, you can have staging, QA and dev zones, or in my case, a differentiation between our Advanced Technology Center (ATC) lab work versus our software arm’s WWT access.
+So you can have staging, QA and dev zones or, in my case, a differentiation between our Advanced Technology Center (ATC) lab work versus Application Services work.